dojoengine/book/src/tutorial/onchain-chess/3-legal.md

 This chapter will handle implementing additional functions to check

-- Is next move is out of board?
+- Is the next move out of board?
-- Is there is piece need to occupy?
+- Is there is piece that needs to be occupied?
-- Is next move is legal (base on piece type)?
+- Is the next move legal (based on piece type)?
-- Is caller can execute next move (base on color)?
+- Is caller can execute the next move (based on color)?
 - ...
 And you can add your custom checker functions

 ## Add check helper functions

 You need to make multiple check functions in move_system.
-And assert that the next move is actually correct move that be execute.
+And assert that the next move is the correct move that be executed.

-1. Check next position is legal based on piece type
+1. Check next position is legal based on the piece type

 ```rust,ignore
   fn is_right_piece_move(